totalhack/zillion/README.md

 ```

 **Example:** The output below shows rollups at the campaign level within each
-partner, and also a totals rollup at the partner and campaign level.
+partner, and also a rollup of totals at the partner and campaign level.

 > Note: the output contains a special character to mark DataFrame rollup rows
 that were added to the result.
 The